cvmfs/cvmfsexec/README.md

 individual repository use `umountrepo repository.name`.
 Make sure that all the processes do not get killed or the repositories will remain mounted but inaccessible.

+Cache considerations for this mode are the same as with the cvmfsexec command.

 ## Debugging